Academic Catalog and Handbooks

 Department Chair: Donald Fischer

-Faculty: Eric Belt, Kathryn Cardwell, Donald Fischer, Trista Olson, Emily Willaert
+Faculty: Eric Belt, Jake Erickson, Donald Fischer, Madelin Siedler, Emily Willaert

-Instructors: Jeremy Karger-Gatzow, Eric Kohn, Erin Ross, Justin Rost
+Instructors: Rachel Hassler, Jeremy Karger-Gatzow, Eric Kohn, Justin Rost

-The Exercise and Health Science program prepares students for a variety of careers or graduate study in exercise or health related fields.
+The Exercise and Health Science program prepares students for a variety of careers, and for graduate study in exercise or health related fields.
 Examples of careers Exercise and Health Science majors may pursue include strength and conditioning, personal training, coaching, and corporate wellness.
-In addition, Exercise and Health Science majors may pursue a post-graduate education in fields such as physical therapy, occupational therapy, athletic training, medicine, clinical exercise physiology, sport and exercise psychology, and public health.
+In addition, Exercise and Health Science majors may pursue a post-graduate education in fields such as physical therapy, occupational therapy, athletic training, medicine, chiropractic, sport and exercise psychology, and clinical exercise physiology.
 Students should consult with their department advisor to select courses most appropriate for their intended career or graduate education.

 Assessment

 The Exercise Science and Sport Studies Department is committed to the process of academic assessment as a method to enhance student learning and assure achievement of the learning outcomes.
 Each learning outcome is introduced in the first or second year, reinforced multiple times in subsequent courses, and directly assessed as part of the capstone course.
-Formative assessment of each learning outcome is administered at least once to provide students feedback on their progress toward achieving the learning outcome.
+Formative feedback regarding each learning outcome is provided at least once to help students progress toward achievement of the learning outcomes.
 Surveys of senior students and graduates provide an indirect assessment of student learning and achievement of the learning outcomes.